rangarajanpraneeth/acc-shm-reader/README.md

 # Usage

-Make sure you are able to somehow compile C++
+1) Make sure you are able to somehow compile C++

-Make sure you downloaded the file
+2) Make sure you downloaded the file

-Compile and run
+3) Compile and run

+# Notice

+By the way, I am working on a side project.
+It's a drop in replacement for the cluttered mess that is MoTeC I2.
+It will also be real time instead of post lap analysis like MoTeC.
+If that sounds interesting to you, sign up for the waitlist, because it is coming SOON.